bpbond/R-data-workshop/R-data-workshop.md

 Data frames are the fundamental (in the sense of most frequently used) data type in R.

-Things you should know: data
+Things you should know: data frames
 ========================================================

 - How to get information about a data frame